Under en sort sol

 Tracklist: 1.
 "Repeature" - 2.
 "Ice-age for a While" (3 / 5) - 3.
 "Walking on Red" - 4.
 "Conflict" (3 / 5) - 5.
 "Roller Ball" - 6.
 "Marble Station" - 7.
 "Misguided" (3 / 5) - 8.
 "Eveningsong"

-2nd studio album by Sods and also the final album under the name of Sods is released nearly 1½ years following the band's debut, which for a punk rock band is almost too long.
-Musically, the band has come a long way, and it's very different from their first studio album.
-The style is post-punk but in a more American and New York-based experimental art punk and no wave-style.
+2nd studio album by Sods and also the final album under the name of Sods is released some 1½ years following the debut, which for a punk rock band was almost seen as too long.
+The quartet is intact and musically, it's apparent that the band has come a long way as it's quite a different outing compared to their first studio album.
+The style here is definetely post-punk but also in a bolder American and New York-based experimental art punk and no wave-style.

-I was so fond of the debut album that I just went out and bought this, and boy, was I disappointed!
-The music is very different from their hardcore debut, and although, I was quite interested in the new developments within the punk rock and post punk sphere, I never found the album great.
-"Marble Station" has lyrics by the Danish poet Søren Ulrik Thomsen, and the final track, "Eveningsong" features Lars Hug of Kliché on vocals - he later debuted with his solo album City Slang (1984) consisting of music to poems entirely written by Ulrik Thomsen.
+I was really fond of the debut and just went out and purchased this without having heard a single track from it, and boy, was I disappointed!
+The music is something entirely different from the simplistic and abrasive hardcore debut, and although, I was had found much interest in the new stylistic developments within punk rock and the post punk-sphere, I never found this particular album that great.
+"Marble Station" is a song with lyrics by Danish poet Søren Ulrik Thomsen, and the end-track, "Eveningsong" features Lars Hug of Kliché on vocals - he later debuted with his solo album City Slang (1984) consisting of music to poems entirely written by Søren Ulrik Thomsen.

-In retrospect, I think better of the album than at the time of its release.
-It's quite original in its sound and style, and it contains fine songs.
+In retrospect, I have come to think better of the album than at the time of its release.
+It's quite original in its sound and style, and it does contain some fine compositions.